Coolshanlan/HighlightTranslator/README.md

 # Copy Translator
-You can copy or highlight/select sentence or word in anywhere or take screenshot for the text then this tool will automatic get Google Translate or Cambridge dictionary result and then display to you.
+You can copy or highlight/select sentence or word in anywhere or take screenshot for the text then this tool will automatic get Google Translate or Cambridge dictionary result and then show to you.
-> Only support **Chinese to English** and **English to Chinese**

 Translation resource: [Google Translate](https://translate.google.com.tw) and [Cambridge dictionary](https://dictionary.cambridge.org)